Monty/DNA_Match_Manager_Helper/README.md

 ### Prerequisites

-In addition to **[DNA Match Manager][]** you'll need a few standard tools such as bash, awk, and grep.
+In addition to **[DNA Match Manager][]** you'll need a few standard tools such as bash, awk, and grep which are installed by default on both macOS and Linux, and are installed by  **[Windows Subsystem for Linux][]** on Windows 10.

 ### Compatibility